-27 According to Article 8(1) of the 2001 Firearms Protocol, for example, each state party is required, at the time of manufacture of each firearm, to require 'unique marking with the name of the manufacturer, the country or place of manufacture, and the serial number', or any alternative marking that permits 'ready identification by all States of the country of manufacture'.
+33 According to Article 8(1) of the 2001 Firearms Protocol, for example, each state party is required, at the time of manufacture of each firearm, to require 'unique marking with the name of the manufacturer, the country or place of manufacture, and the serial number', or any alternative marking 'with simple geometric symbols in combination with a numeric and/or alphanumeric code' that permits 'ready identification by all States of the country of manufacture'.

-28 UN Office on Drugs and Crime (UNODC), Handbook on Police Accountability, Oversight and Integrity, Criminal Justice Handbook Series, Vienna, July 2011.
+34 UN Office on Drugs and Crime (UNODC), Handbook on Police Accountability, Oversight and Integrity, Criminal Justice Handbook Series, Vienna, July 2011.